All profits raised through the multi-storey car park are invested back into the hospital and support provision of

 From the South / West

 Via A37 Dorchester Road – at Quicksilver Roundabout, bear right downhill.
 At the next roundabout continue straight across in Queensway dual carriageway.
 At the next roundabout continue straight across into Reckleford.
 Take the first turning left into Higher Kingston.
 The multi storey car park is on the right hand-side opposite the main hospital entrance (pay on exit).

 Via A3088 Taunton, South Petherton – Leave the A303 at the Cartgate roundabout and follow the Cartgate road (approximately six miles) to the roundabout.
 Take the first exit.
-At the mini roundabout go straight across to the next roundabout (Crematorium on left).
-Take the third exit into Preston Road and continue to the next roundabout.
-Take the third exit into Higher Kingston and the first turning left into Higher Kingston.
-The multi storey car park is on the right hand-side opposite the main hospital entrance (pay on exit).
+At the roundabout go straight across to the next roundabout (Crematorium on left).
+Take the third exit into Preston Road and continue to the next roundabout (through four sets of traffic lights).
+Take the third exit into Kingston and at the next roundabout, take the first exit turning left into Reckleford, staying in the left lane.
+Take the first left turn onto Higher Kingston and follow the road to the multi storey car park, located on the right hand-side opposite the main hospital entrance (pay on exit).

 From the North